bazbremner/scalesummit-2017-notes/scaling_deployments.md

 the remaining 10% could have been written in a way to be backwards compatible.

-Persauding the team this was possible was one of the bigger issues.
+Persuading the team this was possible was one of the bigger issues.

 Smaller changesets made a big difference.
 Making new code to read old DB schema, update schema, update code was much easier to understand